simlegate/gradle-get-started/README.md

 $ gradle init
 ```
-Generate some fils under gradle-get-started
+this will generate some fils under gradle-get-started

 ```shell
 $ tree